dbt-labs/dbt-core/core/dbt/parser/parsing-vs-compilation-vs-runtime.md

 ### Notes on parsing

 - **dbt has not yet connected to a database.** Every step performed thus far has required only project files, configuration, and `dbt-core`.
 You can perform parsing without an Internet connection.
 - There is a command called `parse`, which does **just** "parsing" + "resolving," as a way to measure parsing performance in large projects.
-That command *could* write `manifest.json` once it's done; it doesn't, today, for no particular reason.
-(We're thinking about changing this.)
+That command is the fastest way to write `manifest.json` (since v1.5).
 - In large projects, the parsing step can also be quite slow: reading lots of files, doing lots of dataclass validation, creating lots of links between lots of nodes.
 (See below for details on two potential optimizations.)

 ### Two potential optimizations

 1. [**"Partial parsing."**](https://docs.getdbt.com/reference/parsing#partial-parsing) dbt saves the mostly-done Manifest from last time, in a file called `target/partial_parse.msgpack`. dbt **just** reads the files that have changed (based on file system metadata), and makes partial updates to that mostly-done Manifest.
 Of course, if a user has updated configuration that could be relevant globally (e.g. `dbt_project.yml`, `--vars`), we have to opt for a full re-parse — better safe (slow & correct) than sorry (fast & incorrect).
-2. **A dbt Server.** Both the new `dbt-server` and the old `dbt-rpc` server have mechanisms to separate parsing from execution.
-They save a Manifest for reuse between commands.
-When files change, they trigger a re-parse and re-construction of the Manifest behind the scenes.
-This way, you don’t have to wait for re-parsing (even partial parsing) when you actually submit a command; it’s ready for you.
-The new approach, taken by `dbt-server` + Runtime, is much more resilient and less brittle than the previous approach in `dbt-rpc`.
+2. Reusing manifests: https://docs.getdbt.com/reference/programmatic-invocations#reusing-objects.
+Note that this is taking "full control," and there are failure modes (example: [dbt-core#7945](https://github.com/dbt-labs/dbt-core/issues/7945)).

 </details>